stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.1.0-rc-1, 2024-02-xx

-* New: The style of the description background can be specfied.
+* New: The style of the graph description background can be specified.
 * Fixed: The graph description will not be shown when the it is left empty or when disabled.
 * Fixed: The gradient brushes were not recreated when the graph was resized.